Cognitive and Computational Neuroscience at UCSC

 News

-April Pilipenko's new paper in the Journal of Neuroscience shows how alpha waves and pupil fluctuations independently shape vision
+April Pilipenko's new paper gets featured in the Journal of Neuroscience!
+We show how alpha waves and pupil fluctuations independently shape vision

 We found that synchronous brain waves in the alpha-band (around 10 Hz) lead to inhibited visual perception regardless of the stimulus intensity level, even during stimulus absent conditions.
 This type of "additive" mechanism implies that alpha waves may boost or inhibit visual detection regardless of whether there is a stimulus, leading to false percepts (or hallucinations).
 Simultaneously, changes in people's pupil size, which reflect arousal levels, revealed a boost in perception for strong but not weak stimuli, suggesting that high arousal leads to more accurate perception (with fewer false percepts).
 Thus, alpha waves and pupil-linked arousal have different effects on perception, but both contribute to variability in our experience of the same stimulus.
 Congrats to April on publishing your first-year project!